P\'{o}lya-type inequalities on spheres and hemispheres: Introduction

 \subsection{Spheres}

-Since the spectrum of $\sn{n}$ consists of the union of the Dirichlet and Neumann spectra on $\hs{n}$, and taking the results for hemispheres given in Theorem~\ref{Theo05} into consideration, it is to be expected that any bounds measuring the deviation of the spectrum of $\sn{n}$ from the first term in its Weyl asymptotics should include a second term of order $k^{1/n}$.
-This is indeed the case, as is shown in the next result, where we obtain a sharp estimate for this deviation.
+Since the spectrum of $\sn{n}$ consists of the union of the Dirichlet and Neumann spectra on $\hs{n}$, and taking the results for hemispheres given in Theorem~\ref{Theo05} into consideration, it is to be expected that \txtb{now both upper and lower} bounds measuring the deviation of the spectrum of $\sn{n}$ from the first term in its Weyl asymptotics should include a second term of order $k^{1/n}$.
+This is indeed the case, as is shown in the next result, where we obtain sharp estimates for this deviation.